5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/content.md

 ## Manuals: ##
 * Mirage 2000 manual.pdf: A quite comprehensive manual in one Document.
 Is out-of-date in some areas (e.g. VTM, radar and weapons) but still useful.
 * manual_rst: Contains the source files for the new manual.
-The new manual will over time replace old manual, but for now the content is concentrated around weapons management, radar etc. (which are the focus of current development).
+The new manual will over time replace the old manual.
+But for now the content is concentrated around weapons management, radar etc. (which are the focus of current development).

 ## Supporting files for pilots: ##
 * fgfs-screen-00x.png: screenshots with some annotations.